-From foundational learning to the practical application of skills, students converge from programming, robotics and engineering classes to contribute as team members in the school’s robotics club, Pyrobotics.
-Competing as part of an international program, FIRST® Robotics Competition, students with strengths and aptitudes in electrical engineering, mechanical engineering, pneumatics, programming, CAD design, and strategy analytics create a collaborative team experience.
+Holy Family’s Robotics club, Pyrobotics, is a way to fundamentally learn about practical application skills of programming and engineering.
+Competing as part of an international program, FIRST® Robotics Competition (FRC) and FIRST® Tech Challenge (FTC), students with strengths and aptitudes in electrical engineering, mechanical engineering, pneumatics, programming, CAD design, and strategy analytics create a collaborative team experience.

 Our Pyrobotic teams have won multiple awards for innovation of design, presentation skills, and trips to regional and national competitions.

 Alumni of the program currently work as mechanical, electrical and computer software engineers for companies such as Amazon Robotics and Dolby Labs.

 Click HERE for more information on the Fire Robotics Team.

 Robotics Club and Curriculum is advised and taught by Mr. Nick Livermore.
 Mr. Livermore has a Bachelor of Science in Industrial Arts from William Penn University and Master of Arts in Educational Leadership from Crown College.
 Mr. Livermore joined the Holy Family faculty in 2005 and currently teaches architecture, computer applications, robotics, and engineering as well as a middle school pre-engineerng course.